What Is Exalgo?

 Exalgo is a long-acting Opioid that primarily contains Hydromorphone.
 It is meant for people who are dealing with moderate to severe ongoing pain, such as people who are going through cancer treatments.
 Exalgo should not be taken for mild pain that isn’t constant.

 Due to the potency of Exalgo, it is only prescribed to people who have become “Opioid-tolerant.”
-This means that they’ve already been taking another, less-potent Opioid pain reliever.
+This means that they’ve already been taking another, less-potent Opioid pain reliever and are no longer able to experience relief from it.
 If someone begins using Exalgo to treat their pain as a first treatment, they are at a greater danger for abuse, misuse, and certain symptoms like respiratory depression.
 In patients who experience respiratory depression, their lungs won’t receive enough air and can’t absorb the oxygen required to maintain the human body.
 Prolonged lack of oxygen can lead to permanent organ damage.
 Symptoms that someone isn’t getting enough oxygen are:

 - Changes in skin color